Dynamics of entanglement fluctuations and quantum Mpemba effect in the $\nu=1$ QSSEP model: Diffusive quasiparticle picture for the entanglement statistics

 Using the same procedure, it is straightforward to construct the $m$-th moment of $S_A(t)$ in terms of the $m$-point function of $\min(2|\xi_k|, \ell)$, which counts the number of quasiparticles shared between $A$ and $B$.
 As a consequence, this picture should also apply to determining the full probability distribution $P_\Theta(S_A)$ of the entanglement entropy.
 This distribution can be obtained from the moment generating function $\chi_\Theta(\lambda)=\langle e^{\lambda S_A(\Theta)}\rangle$ as

 The ansatz proposed in Eq.~\eqref{qpS} predicts the following expression for the generating function $\chi_\Theta(\lambda)$

 from which we can determine numerically the time evolution of probability distribution $P_{\Theta}(S_A)$.
 In Fig.~\ref{fig:pdfS}, we compare this prediction with the statistics of entanglement obtained from the exact time-evolved correlation matrix for different noise realizations, finding an excellent agreement.
 In both Figs.~\ref{fig:VarianceS} and~\ref{fig:pdfS}, we can see that the entanglement fluctuations rapidly grow at early times and then they slowly decay as $1/\sqrt{\Theta}$.
 Observe that in the transition between these two regimes, i.e. around $\Theta\sim0.1$, the distribution probability $P_\Theta(S_A)$ presents a non-analiticity due to the quasiparticle counting function $\min(2|\xi_k|,\ell)$.
+The fluctuations of the entanglement entropy vanish at late times.
+In fact, in the limit $\Theta\to\infty$, the entanglement probability distribution~\eqref{eq:prob_dist} tends to $P_{\Theta\to\infty}(S_A)=\delta(S_A-S_A^*)$, where $S_A^*$ is equal to the stationary entanglement entropy of the non-random model.
+In contrast, in the fully inhomogeneous QSSEP ($\nu\to\infty$), the probability distribution of the entanglement entropy satisfies a large deviation principle at large times, as shown in Ref.~\cite{bp-21}.
+It would be interesting to analyze what happens for $\nu>1$ but finite.